-I undersigned Name Surname, PhD student of Number cycle Curriculum MMIS/STASA ask to the PhD Course Board the authorization to participate to the selection Call for making paid educational support /tutoring activity for the course Name of the Course held by Prof. Name Surname for the Graduation course in Name of the Graduation Course.
-The foreseen number of hours is NNN.
-My supervisor, Prof. Name Surname, approves this activity.
+I undersigned Name Surname, PhD student of Number cycle Curriculum MMIS/STASA ask to the PhD Course Board the authorization to:

+- apply to the selection Call for paid educational support /tutoring activity for the course Name of the Course held by Prof. Name Surname for the Graduation course in Name of the Graduation Course; the foreseen number of hours is NNN; - sign the contract and to do the foreseen activity, in case of acceptance of the application.
+My supervisor, Prof. Name Surname, approves.